 Numerous clinics and private hospitals on both sides of the Atlantic ocean benefit from the work of medical assistants.
 This career offers a unique combination of clinical and administrative duties, and there’s no wonder it has become popular in recent years.
-The fact that you can get your certification in a few months (sometimes less than six months), that you can even do most of your classes online, and basically you can be ready to start the job one year after you decided to pursue the career, just adds to the popularity.
+The fact that you can get your certification in a few months (sometimes in less than six months), that you can even do most of your classes online, and basically you can be ready to start the job one year after you decided to pursue the career, just adds to the popularity.

 But how to succeed in an interview?
 And what questions will they ask you?
 You will have to handle some behavioral and some technical (job-related) questions.
 Our short selection should help you to understand what to expect in your interview, and how to prepare for the meeting on a big day.

 Why do you want to become a medical assistant?

 You should focus on your desire to help people, and on skills and abilities that make from you a good candidate for this job.
 Think communication skills, understanding for the position and your role, ability to handle all administrative (and clinical) duties, etc.

 Your goal is to convince us that you really want the job, that you do not apply just because you need to earn money.
 Of course, we go to job because we get paid for doing our work (that’s the way our society and economy functions in the modern times), but you should have also some other reasons (or at least one reason).
 People who go to work only to earn money are rarely happy in their life.
 And they do not do a good job anyway… Find a purpose, and talk about it in your interview.